Skip to main content

 Quick Start

-This page covers the currently supported installation paths for ForgeDNS and the shortest way to get a runnable instance.
+This page describes the OxiDNS installation paths and the shortest path from download to first successful start.

-• Linux servers: release archives or .deb packages
+• Linux servers: the one-command installer, release archives, or .deb packages

 • Local development or debugging: build from source with Cargo